Skip to content

 Does this affect Nearline?

 All NeSI compute and storage services will leverage the new infrastructure.
-Nearline is changing, leveraging different technology to deliver an easier to use cold storage solution.
-Called NeSI Freezer, it will initially offer a similar long-term tape-based solution storing a single copy of data.
+The new service is called Freezer and it will initially offer a similar long-term tape-based solution storing a single copy of data.
 We will look at the roadmap for this service once we’ve completed migration.
-We began moving Nearline data to NeSI Freezer in September 2024.
-We are moving Nearline data in stages and contacting you individually by email when we are ready to move your project.
+We’re currently migrating your data from Nearline to Freezer so that it is ready and waiting for you on the new platform.
+Read our latest update for more details on that process.

 I have more questions that aren't covered here.
 Where can I go or who can I talk to for more information?